-REACH also requires companies or individuals who use a chemical substance, either on its own or in a mixture, in the course of their industrial or professional activities to pass on information to producers of chemicals or the European Chemicals Agency ECHA.
+REACH also requires companies or individuals who use a chemical substance, either on its own or in a mixture, in the course of their industrial or professional activities to pass on information to manufacturers and suppliers of chemicals or to the European Chemicals Agency (ECHA).
 These companies are called downstream users.
-Downstream users have a key role to play in advancing the safe use of chemicals by implementing safe use at their own site and communicating relevant information both to their suppliers and their customers.
+Downstream users have a key role to play in advancing the safe use of chemicals by implementing safe use at their own site and communicating relevant information to both their suppliers and their customers.

 - CEFIC pages on chemicals and REACH

 Links to workplace legislation